 Cit students have a dedicated website for all support services, including IT support.

 The Medical Centre is situated on the Bishopstown Campus.
 We are available to all of our full-time students including those in the CIT Cork School of Music, the CIT Crawford College of Art and Design and the National Maritime College of Ireland.
 We are open to students during term time and provide a comprehensive range of services suitable for students’ needs.

-The Institute boasts many top class facilities including its award-winning Library & IT Building and its world class laboratories.
-CIT presently has four separate campuses.
 The main campus is located in Bishopstown and covers an area of approximately 80 acres.
 As well as the original RTC building, the campus consists of the Library & IT Building, Gymnasium, Astroturf pitch, running track and playing pitches.
 The campus also has numerous temporary buildings which house both administrative offices and classrooms.

 Cork Institute of Technology operates under the terms of the Qualifications Act (1999) and therefore all courses lead to an award of a qualification which is fully recognised and conforms with the National Framework of Qualifications (NFQ).

 CIT's programmes operate under a quality system which is approved by HETAC, the Higher Education & Training Awards Council.

 Go to your profile page to get personalised recommendations!